dfst/deepforge/docs/tutorials/creating_project.rst

 After you provide a valid name for your project, you have three options:

-1. You can choose a project seed (Default)
+1. Create a project from an existing seed.
+This will essentially create a new project populated with the contents of the given seed.
-2. You can duplicate an existing project
+2. Duplicate an existing project
-3. You can import a project from local file system
+3. Import a project from local file system

 For an empty new project, select default project seed and click on `Create` button as shown in the figure below: